DSdPR/chessbotarm/README.md

 # chessbotarm
-Automated cartesian robot with artificial vision to lay over your chessboard and play with you.
+Automated cartesian robot with computer vision to lay over your chessboard and play with you.